cachingFeelings/cachingFeelings/README.md

 | --- | --- | --- |
 | Breanna Brown | bre9425 | millettb@myumanitoba.ca

+## Core Features

+> * User account creation
+> * User account management
+> * Match users with other users with similar interests and are nearby
+> * Messaging service to communicate with other users
+> * Ability to modify profile/settings
+> * Non functional → Secure Authentication

 ## Collaboration Tools

 - **Github**: Our team primarily uses github for the following: